-It is currently not known if SCWA's existing water supplies would be adequate to meet the water demands of future development.
 The SOIA Area is not within SCWA's Zone 40 2030 Study Area and water supply demands to the SOIA Area were not accounted for in the Zone 41 UWMP or Zone 40 WSMP.
+It is currently not known if SCWA's existing water supplies would be adequate to meet the water demands of future development but SCWA has indicated that it is likely additional surface water and groundwater supplies will be procured to meet the water supply demands of the SOIA Area (SCWA 2017).

-SCWA would need annex the SOIA Area into its service area and plan and extend infrastructure and services to serve the SOIA Area.
+SCWA would need annex the SOIA Area into its service area Zone 40 and Zone 41 and plan and extend infrastructure and services to serve the SOIA Area.
 SCWA is not subject to LAFCo purview and the SCWA Board of Supervisors would oversee any changes to the SCWA service area.
-SCWA would need to conduct future water supply assessments to determine if existing water supplies would meet the demand of future development.
-SCWA will require the updating of its water supply master plan in conjunction with the water supply assessments.
+SCWA would need to conduct future water supply assessments to determine if existing water supplies would meet the demand of future development and the Zone 41 UWMP would be updated to include water supply demands of the SOIA Area.
+SCWA will require the updating or amending of its existing Zone 40 WSMP in conjunction with the water supply assessments.
+SCWA would update or amend the existing Zone 40 WSIP to include details on calculations and infrastructure requirements added to the amended Zone 40 WSMP (SCWA 2017).
 In addition, on-site and off-site water supply facilities necessary to serve future development have not been identified at this time.
 Therefore, the impact is considered significant.